publicdomain/screendrop/README.md

 # screendrop
-A screenshot software that does drag &amp; drop.
+A screenshot software that does drag & drop.